AqibMughal1/Axiobridge-React-App/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run by running that command in the terminal:
+### 'npm install'
+and then

 ### `npm start`